By Scott Littlejohn

 Getting lost is the worst but now you can be a ‘Gandalf wanderer’ with Google Maps.
 Show your friends, they’ll be impressed.

-Scott Littlejohn is the Community Engagement and Marketing Coordinator for Nanaimo’s Living Forest Oceanside Campground and RV Park.
+Scott Littlejohn is newly retired from being the Community Engagement and Marketing Coordinator for Nanaimo’s Living Forest Oceanside Campground and RV Park.
 He reluctantly admits to being lost many times, but not since having Google Maps riding shotgun on the road or out hiking.
 He’s made his own Google Map showing his favourite outdoor recreation places on Vancouver Island, with videos, info, photos and trail difficulty to share with other Island explorers.
 Scott is not affiliated with Google in any way, though he wishes he owned lots of shares.